x7infobr/codeigniter-basic-cache-library/README.md

 1) Put the file Cache.php in the application/libraries folder.

-2) Load the library through the below command.
+2) Load the library through the command below.
 ```sh
 $this->load->library('cache')
 ```